MISP/misp-website/_pages/communities.md

 ## MISP Feed Communities

 MISP integrates a functionality called feed that allows to fetch directly MISP events from a server without prior agreement.
 Two OSINT feeds are included by default in MISP and can be enabled in any new installation.
 Providers and partners can provide easily their feeds by using the simple [PyMISP feed-generator](https://github.com/CIRCL/PyMISP/tree/master/examples/feed-generator).
+For more information, an article about "[Using open source intelligence feeds, OSINT, with MISP](https://www.vanimpe.eu/2016/03/23/using-open-source-intelligence-osint-with-misp/)".

 ### CIRCL OSINT Feed